barrychum/KeyVault_old/README.md

 - **Temporary Exposure**: There may be a brief period when the symmetric key is exposed in plaintext during the encryption or decryption process, especially if the key is written to disk or stored in memory insecurely.

+## When NOT to use PKI ?

+If PKI encryption is so effective, why don't we use it for all encryption?

+The main reasons are performance and encryption limitations.
+If your workflow involves frequent decryption operations or encrypting large volumes of data, RSA is not practical.
+Decrypting with 2048-bit RSA can be hundreds or even thousands of times slower than 256-bit AES symmetric decryption, and RSA is only efficient for encrypting small amounts of data (typically 256 bytes or less, depending on key length).
+In such cases, it's better to use alternative solutions like GPG, key encryption keys (KEKs), or derived keys.

 ## Getting Started

 ### Repository Structure